itoppblockchain/API/index.md

 1. Run the blockchain network and install the standard parts contract.
 2. Run the api server.
-3. Run the client application.
+3. Run the gui application.

 For running the blockchain network the first-network example is used as a baseline.
 The  contract is updated with standardparts(SPgolangv4.go).
 Do the installation steps, download the fabric samples, update the contract file in the contract directory and update the installation script *startfabric.sh*.